romeorizzi/TALight/README.md

 ```bash
 python --version
 ```
-to make sure that python3 is the defaut python on your machine.
+to make sure that python3 is the default python on your machine.
 If not, then it is time (and needed) that you make python3 the default.

 if you are on Ubuntu, this can be achieved with: